vivaria/edisonrul.ing/docs/source/cards/elemental-hero-thunder-giant.md

-# ELEMENTAL HERO THUNDER GIANT
+# Elemental Hero Thunder Giant

 *   The effect of “Elemental Hero Thunder Giant” targets a monster.
 *   Discarding a card for this effect is a cost.